kchen7/ese350/README.md

 3. **Keys:** we want to use as keys that are as piano-like as possible and need to implement debouncing (hardware first, then software if needed)
 4. **LEDs:** LED strips to light up keys, mode led indicators, and a display of some sort (not necessarily LCD because we want to shift our focus to the other goals)
 5. Will likely need an IO expander chip to have enough outputs

+## Beta Prototype
+### Custom PCB
+For the beta prototype, we focused a lot of our efforts on designing the custom PCB so that we could place an order with all the parts and the board itself in time.
+The design is documented below:

+### Piano Sound Replication
+We researched Karplus-Strong Algorithm and FM Synthesis for producing a piano sound, but found that neither were close enough.
+For this reason, we will likely go with the sampling route where audio files of a piano will be played from an SD Card.
+To keep our options open, however, we are maintaining a PWM output along with the AnalogOut output.

+### Software (Demo)